alwaysdata/documentation/content/e-mails/check-email-sending/index.en.md

 - *SPAM score*: [Rspamd](https://www.rspamd.com/) score,
 - *SPAM report*: details of Rspamd score.

-Only emails sent during the *last 12 months* are kept and, by default, only emails sent during the *last 7 days* are displayed.
+By default only emails sent in the last 7 days are displayed.
+To find another use the filters.

 [^1]: an email with a score higher than 3 will not be sent on shared servers.
 On Private Cloud, the default value is 5 (editable).
 [^2]: this can be caused for example by a blockage of our antispam, a refusal by the recipient servers or a non-response from them for several days.
 The sender shall then receive a *Mail delivery failed* stating the reasons for the bounce.